In the context of in-person shopping, the factors that influence a customer’s first impression are often quite apparent.

 We’ve mainly focused on shaping customers’ experiences in your online store, but your own experience has to be great, too.
 In other words, your employee experience should always be a significant factor to consider.

-Your customers will also feel the results in a positive way when running your eCommerce store is a pleasure.
+Your customers will also feel the benefits when running your eCommerce store is a pleasure.
 They’ll be able to enjoy benefits like frequent updates, quick restocks, and more.

 That said, different eCommerce platforms create different experiences, so be sure to explore all options.